vaclav2016/safegc/README.md

 # Safe Garbage Collector

+This is minimalistic memory manager.
 I have two primary target for this project:

 1. Detect memory leaks into my program
 2. Reduce call to system malloc / free (some time it is have a big cost) with lightweight replacement